I’m Tanya, a qualified life coach based on the Gold Coast.

 I became an expert at masking how lonely, resentful and angry I felt in my self-appointed role as Chief Family Martyr.
 I expected my family to know how to make me happy, too.
 Heard of “Mum Guilt”?
 A guilt so specific they had to separate it from the everyday, stock-standard guilt?
 I had SO much of it.
 When I started to focus on myself, I received resistance from my family.
 Shit, I even received resistance from myself.

-With the help of my own Life Coach, I learnt how I needed to treat myself – and my family did too.
+With the help of my own coach, I learnt how I needed to treat myself – and my family did too.

 I claimed responsibility for my life.
 I went through a process of deep self-development and personal growth to rediscover who I was and who I wanted to be.
 Importantly, I developed skills for interacting more effectively with my husband and my kids so that I could still be the mother and wife that I wanted while honouring myself as an individual with her own hopes, dreams and desires.

-We do not get given a recipe card for a happy life when we reach adulthood.
+We do not get an instruction manual for a happy life when we reach adulthood.
 We expect things to be natural, innate.
 But the reality is: they are not.
 I learned the hard way what it takes for a more fulfilling life.
 One where I am heard, my needs are honoured, my boundaries serve myself and my family, and my relationships with my closest loved ones are stronger and more authentic.

 So that’s where I’m at.
-Loving, growing, evolving, wanting to share the recipe card that worked for me.
+Loving, growing, evolving, wanting to share what worked for me with YOU.